Categories

 • Crohn’s disease

 New illnesses will be added to the approved list with time and research.
-However, using HBOT therapy for off-label conditions may not be covered by insurance.
-Contact a physician who will determine whether hyperbaric oxygen therapy may be an option for you.
+However, using HBOT therapy for off-label conditions may not be covered by insurance companies.
+Contact a hyperbaric physician who will determine whether hyperbaric oxygen therapy may be an option for you.

 Who Needs to Take Precautions Before HBOT?